-Today in Turkey, Bosnia and Serbia many thousands of Iranian Christian refugees face a cold winter and an uncertain future.
+Today in Turkey, Bosnia and Serbia, many thousands of Iranian Christian refugees face a cold winter and an uncertain future.
 They fled persecution, and now struggle to survive in hostile Turkish society or in dire camps in Bosnia and Serbia.
-Amongst them are children, the most vulnerable of all.
+Among them are children, the most vulnerable of all.

 Bringing Christmas Joy

 Operation Christmas Joy is providing Christmas presents for refugee children, ages 4 to 14, from Christian families, mainly Iranians.
 Each child will get warm clothes, a pair of shoes, games or activities appropriate for Covid times, stationery and nuts (a nutritious snack).

 Testimonies from children at past Christmases reveal the huge impact of these simple gifts.

 “As I was watching from the church building window, I saw everything covered with snow,” said an Iranian Christian boy living in Turkey.
 “I said to my friend, ‘I wish we had gloves, so on our way home we could play in the snow.’
 It was very cold!”